 Abstract

-In this paper, we report on the current state of Danish text sentiment analysis (SA) and the process of creating new state-of-the-art Danish SA tool by updating the current SENTIDA.
-Our SentidaV2 shows significant improvement in classifying sentiment in text compared to the original SENTIDA tool (p < 0.01) in three different validation datasets.
-We also present a new domain general validation dataset called Emma (Emotional Multi-dimensional Analysis) that exceeds current validation methods in both complexity and quality, created with a proprietary adaptive tool for supervised machine learning data collection utilizing a citizen science approach.
-Emma consists of sentences scored in a four-dimensional emotional circumplex space by 30 coders with a wide demographic representation that allows for future multidimensional, fine-grained machine learning-based Danish SA.
-We also publish Emma and SentidaV2 optimized for Python on GitHub.
+Sentiment analysis (SA) is the research and development field of computationally analysing emotion in text.
+A usage example of SA could be to track the sentiment of a company’s mentions on Twitter or to analyse a book’s positivity level.
+In this paper, we attempt to add to this work in two ways.
+First, by collecting sentences scored by human coders on four different emotional dimensions in a dataset called Emma (Emotional Multidimensional Analysis).
+These dimensions are valence, intensity, dominance, and utility and are based on cognitive psychology work throughout the last 65 years.
+Second, we further develop the current tool Sentida which was originally developed to score the first dimension of Emma, valence, in text.
+Valence is the amount of positivity in a text.
+Our new version has a higher awareness of punctuation and syntactics compared to the earlier version and shows significant improvement in classifying valence compared to the previous version in three different validation datasets (p < 0.01).

+With Emma, we present both a more reliable validation dataset and the possibility of further improving the Danish SA field by using the dataset to train a neural network through machine learning for analysing more complex emotions in text.
+The current standard is the 1-dimensional classification of positivity in text but with this approach, we allow for a classification in each dimension of the Emma dataset that allows us to see much more complex emotions in texts.
+To allow others to work with Sentida and Emma, we help update the currently available Sentida optimized for Python and publish Emma on Github.

 Keywords: Sentiment Analysis, Danish NLP, Computational Linguistics, Dataset, Open Science

 Introduction

 In order to discover new patterns and trends and make predictions in the ever-growing amount of information available to us in the digital age, we need new tools for analysing this information.
-A considerable part of the information is encrypted in a complex and notoriously difficult to decipher format called ‘language’, and each language needs its own set of tools for computational analysis.
-We currently have tools that can assess the sentiment in text for Danish These tools can be improved, not only to better match international standards;, they can also be expanded so they are able to assess the complex range of emotions that people are able to experience and express in written language.
-This paper seeks to further develop the tools available in the field of Danish computational linguistics.
+Computers have proven remarkably efficient in processing data and discovering patterns.
+A problem, however, is that a considerable part of the information is encrypted in a complex and notoriously difficult to decipher format called ‘language’, and each language needs its own set of tools for computational analysis.
+We currently have sentiment tools that can assess the positivity of texts for Danish.
+These tools can be improved, not only to better match international standards; they can also be expanded so they are able to assess the complex range of emotions that people express in written language.
+This paper seeks to further develop the field of Danish computational linguistics in this aspect.